Professional Meeting Allowance, Supplemental Meeting Allowance, and Professional Development Funds

 Supplemental Professional Meeting Allowance is awarded in accordance with Faculty Handbook regulations.
 Please complete this form to request a faculty supplementary professional meeting allowance award.
 Questions asked on the form include:

-- Request X number of dollars to support your supplemental request - in general, $1,000 should be considered the maximum amount available this year.
+- Request X number of dollars to support your supplemental request - in general, $1,000 should be considered the maximum amount available this year ($1250 for international conferences).

 - Indicate what you will be doing at the conference, i.e., presenting a paper, etc.